steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 ---
 layout: post
-title: Microservices are Mostly Harmful in Your Case
+title: Micro-services are Mostly Harmful in Your Case
 tags: best-practices architecture
 author: Steve SCHNEPP
 ---

-Microservices are very fashionable nowadays but the real questions are:
+Micro-services are very fashionable nowadays but the real questions are:
 * What do they really bring to you?
 * What is their hidden price?
 * Can you avoid paying that price?